esl/MongoosePush/README.md

 docker run -it --rm mongoose_push:release foreground
 ```

-Docker image that you have just builded, exposes the port `8443` for the REST API of
+Docker image that you have just built, exposes the port `8443` for the REST API of
 MongoosePush.
 Also there is a `VOLUME` for path */opt/app* where the whole MongoosePush release is stored.
 This volume will be handy for injecting `APNS` and REST API certificates.

 #### Configuring